georgezzeng/Articles/2023-11-16-the-pelican-project.md

 ---
-title: The Pelican Project: Building a universal plug for scientific data-sharing
+title: "The Pelican Project: Building a universal plug for scientific data-sharing"

 author: Brian Mattmiller